 This is because of the Facebook Pixel option.

 Similarly, all the other social media platforms also have special features to enable you to target your ads more effectively.

 5. Provide Great Customer Service

-Content will be a big part of any successful omnichannel marketing campaign.
-Before you begin, survey all the existing content that you have on different channels.
+Content will be a big part of any successful omnichannel marketing strategy.
+Before you begin, survey all the existing content that you have on different marketing channels.

 Does it align with the needs of buyers at different funnel stages?

 If not, plan content that can educate and engage your audience.

 To provide a consistent customer experience across marketing channels, you can adjust and repurpose the format of your planned content.